Wm. Max Miller,

 These priests would be the ones from whom the damage would need to be hidden.

-Isiemkheb-Dís outer coffin displays stylistic features that differ from those of the other 21íst Dynasty coffins found in DB320.
-Unlike the ornately decorated wigs on the coffins of Maatkare-Mutemhet and Neskhons, Isiemkheb-Dís wig has been simplified and consists only of gold banding on a plain black background.
-The gold headband had originally been decorated with painted elements which have largely worn away.
-The plain black areas of the wig also appear to show traces of previous decoration which has been very carefully removed in some fashion and skillfully covered over with black material.
-The funerary collar is longer than those depicted on earlier coffins and extends below the hands, and the central panel is dominated by five representations of a winged female deity (probably the goddess Nut) which descend all the way down to the footboard. (cf. GCSS, 127, Fig. 34.)
+Isiemkheb-Dís coffins display stylistic features that differ from those of the other 21íst Dynasty coffins found in DB320.
+Unlike the ornately decorated wigs on the coffins of Nodjmet, Maatkare-Mutemhet, Tayuheret and Neskhons, Isiemkheb-Dís wigs have been simplified and consist only of gold banding on a plain background.
+The gold headband on the outer coffin had originally been decorated with painted elements which have largely worn away.
+The plain areas of this wig also appear to show traces of previous decorations which have been very carefully removed in some fashion and skillfully covered over with black material.
+The funerary collars are longer than those depicted on earlier coffins and extend below the hands; the central panel of the outer coffin is dominated by five registers displaying representations of a winged female deity (probably the goddess Nut) which descend all the way down to the footboard; and the footboard of the inner coffin is decorated with predominantly Osirian themes.
 These differences reflect later innovations in the evolution of 21íst Dynasty coffin decoration.
-(Source Bibliography: DRN, 213 no. 18; GCSS, 127, Fig. 34; MiAE, 330.)
+(Source Bibliography: DRN, 213 no. 18; GCSS, 50, n.
+280; 127, Fig. 34; 161, n.
+843; MiAE, 330; TRC, 74.)
 (Source

 Lid of Isiemkheb-D's outer coffin.
 From the Quest for Immortality